Powerlearnproject/se-day1-assignment-tanapatrick/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering likely involves designing, developing, and maintaining software using engineering principles, focusing on quality and user needs.
+*It powers the software behind innovations like mobile apps, cloud computing, and AI.
+*It ensures projects are completed efficiently, meeting deadlines and budgets.
+*The field also drives economic growth, creating jobs and contributing significantly to the global economy

 Identify and describe at least three key milestones in the evolution of software engineering.